CoderPenguin1-dev/Minty-Launcher/README.md

 Note that there's a user manual you should read, titled `USER.MD`.

 # Building
-No dependencies are required besides DiscordRichPresence ([GitHub](https://github.com/Lachee/discord-rpc-csharp) from NuGet and its dependencies as well as WinForms and .NET 9.
+No dependencies are required besides [DiscordRichPresence](https://github.com/Lachee/discord-rpc-csharp) from NuGet and its dependencies as well as WinForms and .NET 9.

 You can clone the repo by running the following.